EU 'concerned' at Johnson & Johnson vaccine shortfall

 Following this announcement, the European Medicine Agency (EMA) confirmed that batches of the vaccine distributed in the EU were not affected by the cross-contamination.

 However, it also advised against using millions of vaccines produced by the company around the same time as a precaution.
-As many as 17 million doses will not allowed for use in the EU, Reuters reported.
+As many as 17 million doses will not allowed for use in the EU.

 "Following the non-release of these batches, the company is not expected to be in a position to deliver 55 million doses by the end of this quarter," the EU commission spokesperson said on Wednesday, falling short of specifying how many doses the company is expected to deliver.